-Today I want to talk about something that I have never written about but has been on my mind a lot lately: FIRE, which stands for “financial independent, retire early”.
+Today I want to talk about something that I have never written about but has been on my mind a lot lately: FIRE, which stands for “financially independent, retire early”.

 In layman’s terms, you achieve FIRE when your investable assets could generate enough income to cover your expenses.